 Good morning Alun,

-It’s important to note the difference between surrogacy being “legal” and surrogacy being “not illegal” in Mexico.
-Like the US, surrogacy is regulated at the state level, and Tabasco is the only Mexican state with a law on the topic.
-So surrogacy is technically only illegal in the State of Tabasco.
-But the lack of any law does not mean that surrogacy is legal.
+In many countries, surrogacy programs pop-up because there are no legal restrictions and fewer barriers to entry for an opportunistic surrogacy agency.
+In these countries, surrogacy is technically “not illegal”.
+But there’s a difference between surrogacy being “legal” and surrogacy being “not illegal” in developing countries..
 Without a legal framework, your surrogacy agreement would be unenforceable, there would be no protection if the surrogate changed her mind, and there is no assurance that the practice will not be outlawed at any moment.

-The programs you mentioned are examples of “unregulated surrogacy”, and they carry serious risks.
-An unregulated surrogacy program is just a private agreement between the Intended Parents and the surrogate.
+The programs in Kenya, Cyprus, Nigeria, Czech Republic and others are examples of unregulated surrogacy, and they carry serious risks.
+In a jurisdiction without an explicit legal framework, a surrogacy program is just a private agreement between the Intended Parents and the surrogate.
 If there is any dispute, the contract has no legal weight and the surrogate mother is left with almost full parental rights, while intended parents may be left in the cold.